flippyhead/ptb.io/_posts/2015-06-22-easy-server-management-for-aws-and-meteor.md

 {% highlight bash %}
 .gitignore
-.rbenv-vars
-.ruby-version
+.rbenv-vars               # optional but handy .ruby-version
-CloudFormation.template   // for this server type
+CloudFormation.template   # for this server type
-Gemfile                   // to include admiral modules Gemfile.lock production.json           // custom configurations
+Gemfile                   # to include admiral modules Gemfile.lock production.json           # custom configurations
 staging.json
 {% endhighlight %}

 To get started with a production ready template use:

+{% highlight bash %}
-`admiral cf init <server type>`
+admiral cf init SERVER_TYPE
+{% endhighlight %}

-where `server type` is one of mongo, meteor, or elasticsearch.
-Of course, you'll have to customize some settings in the included CloudFormation template such as security groups and DNS entries.
+where `SERVER_TYPE` is one of `mongo`, `meteor`, or `elasticsearch`.
+You'll have to customize a couple settings in the included CloudFormation template such as security groups and DNS entries.
+You can simply try uploading the default template (using the command below) and follow the errors AWS returns to guide your customizations.

 Although your CloudFormation-based configurations are not required to use OpsWorks, the included defaults do.
 You'll need to include `admiral-opsworks` in your Gemfile in addition to `admiral-cloudformation` to work with OpsWorks via admiral.

-Once your templates re properly written and your environment parameter specified, you can create your AWS infrastructure with:

-`admiral cf create --env <environment>`

-where `environment` refers to a parameter JSON file such as staging or production.
-Defaults to production.
-This will validate your CloudFormation template then task AWS with ordering and building out your infrastructure.
-You can visit the AWS console to monitor the build process.

 Admiral requires a few shell environment values to be set in order to authenticate with AWS.
 These are not stored in the environment configuration files because it's always a bad idea to check into source control passwords and the like.

-The recommended setup uses the handy rbenv `.rbenv-vars` file manage these for you.
-But if you already have your AWS credentials set (e.g. via .profile) it should "just work".
+The recommended setup uses the handy rbenv `.rbenv-vars` file to manage these for you.
+But if you already have your AWS credentials set (e.g. via your .profile) it should "just work".
 The required variables for admiral-cloudformation are:

 {% highlight bash %}
 AWS_ACCESS_KEY_ID=xxx